 One of our staff members will gladly assist you in scheduling an office appointment or farm visit, and will accommodate all requests to the best of our ability.
 Emergencies are accepted at any time as we have 24 hour emergency services.
 Appointments are scheduled for you to have personalized time with one of our veterinarians.
 If you need to cancel or reschedule your appointment, kindly give us ~24 hours notice.

-Countryside Veterinary Service provides comprehensive dental care for most equine needs.
+Nokomis Veterinary Service provides comprehensive dental care for most equine needs.
 Horses at any stage in life benefit from annual dental examinations.
 This routine care can reduce the amount of tooth loss, prolong lifespan, and prevent other medical conditions such as choke and colic.
 At our clinic, we manually float teeth as well as use power equipment.
 This aids in precise and complete correction of dental problems.
 These services are offered both at our clinic or on your farm for the comfort and convenience of your horse.
 Horses have 36-44 permanent teeth, with variation in the presence of canine and “wolf teeth”.
 The incisors (front teeth), are designed for clipping grass.
 The molars (or cheek teeth) are designed for grinding roughage into digestible particles.
 Since horses do not have a rumen which is found in cattle and sheep, chewing is one of the most important parts of their digestive process.
 A horse’s tooth is like a file in how it is continuously worn down as they chew.
 The root, which is approximately 4 inches long in young horses, continues to erupt from the gum line throughout life.
 Because of this, the teeth are continually growing even though the surface is wearing down.
 The wear of the uneven surface causes sharp points that can slice into a horse’s cheek and tongue as it eats.
 Equine dentistry is aimed at preventing the source of pain as well as correcting abnormalities.

 Vaccination/ Coggins Services

-Countryside Veterinary Service uses the best quality, most up-to-date vaccinations available.
+Nokomis Veterinary Service uses the best quality, most up-to-date vaccinations available.
 We store and transport our vaccines properly, so there is no need to worry about the quality of your vaccines.
 Our doctors are more than happy to discuss vaccination pros and cons.
 Though it may seem like a good idea to buy your own vaccines and administer them yourself, most manufactures only guarantee the safety and efficacy of their vaccines when administered by a veterinarian.

 Internal Parasite Control